 In the American Army, the battalion would have fought on.
 But the loss of a key man was a major blow to the Vietnamese battalion and raised real questions as to whether the battalion could continue in combat.

-In almost any Vietnamese Army division, the loss of a senior officer in an important position has impact.
-This is particularly true in the Vietnamese 5th, which now is just venturing out into difficult action after years as a garrison-hugging “coup division”.
+In almost any Vietnamese Army division, the loss of a senior officer in an important position has an impact.
+This is particularly true in the Vietnamese 5th, which now is just venturing out into difficult action after years as a garrison-hugging “coup division.”